leonardoanalista/corp-semantic-release/README.md

 ## Options
 * `-d` or `--dryrun`: it runs in non-destructive mode.
 No alteration should be done in your workspace.
 * '--pre-commit [pre-commit]': Pre-commit hook [pre-commit].
 Pass a string with the name of the npm script to run. it will run like this: `npm run [pre-commit]`.
 If you need more hooks to be implemented please open an issue.
+* -b [branch] or --branch [branch]: Branch name allowed to run release.
+Default is master.
+If you want to release from another branch, you need to specify.
 * `-v` or `--verbose`: it prints extra info such as commit list from last tag and command details.

 **NOTE**: if you run via `npm`, you have to add `--` before the options so npm passes all arguments to node.
 Eg.: